DamCooper/VinylStore/README.md

 # VinylStore
+REPORT 3

+Myrzabekov Farkhat: Implemented functionality to login and logout for users.
+Also added sessions table to db to keep logged users in their accounts using "github.com/gorilla/sessions" library.
+You can try logging in to website using "user" as login and as password.

+Nashkenova Ingkar: Added a function that adds a record to the wishlist for the currently logged in user.
+It starts by getting the session ID from the session cookie of the current request and uses the session ID to retrieve the user object for the current session then insert a new wishlist item into the database using the user's ID and the record ID obtained from the request form data.
+For now wishlist can be seen only in database table, not in website UI.

 REPORT 2
 Myrzabekov Farkhat: I have added 2 new fieilds to the records database such as sale and preorder and worked on website design by adding 3d model iframe;